LorenaMuralha23/Login-Form/README.md

 # Login-Form
-A responsive login page created with HTML, CSS and JavaScript.
+A responsive login page created with HTML, CSS.